-The training band has a representative who reports to the committee: Graeme Ugle.
+The training band has a representative who reports to the committee: Charles Turner.

 There is now a vacancy for a band Youth representative who helps to apply for grants.

 Regular helpers are DBS checked and are aware of the band’s child protection policy.
-Judith is the officer who deals with any concerns.
+Judi is the officer who deals with any concerns.

 Members who attended the 2015 SWBBA workshop were asked to pass on 3 top tips to their bands.
 They are: